elastic/kibana/rfcs/text/0011_persistable_state_service.md

 We also need to make sure that all the persited state containing references to saved objects extracts those before being saved and injects them later.

 # Detailed design

+We plan to implement `PersistableStateRegistry ` which will be exposed under `share` plugin

 ```ts
 interface PersistableState extends Serializable {}